vippsas/vipps-login-api/api-guide/overview.md

 <!-- START_METADATA
 ---
-title: Overview of Vipps Login
+title: Overview of the Login API
 sidebar_label: Overview
 sidebar_position: 10
 description: Vipps Login is available for several use cases.